Inverse SRB measures for endomorphisms on surfaces

 Since $j = 0,\cdots,\tau_2-1$, we conclude:

 \begin{rmk} This construction can be generalized to perturb any conservative map $f: \TT^n \to \TT^n$ with constant Jacobian with the hypothesis that the homotopy between $f$ and its linear part is a volume preserving diffeomorphism.
-For instance, one could perturb the examples in \cite{martin-a} and apply our Theorem \ref{main thm burguet} to obtain such examples of topologically mixing maps with at least two inverse SRB measures. \end{rmk}
+For instance, one could perturb the examples in \cite{martin-a} and apply our Theorem \ref{main thm burguet} to obtain such examples of topologically mixing maps with at least two inverse SRB measures inside the open set given by Theorem \ref{thm main}. \end{rmk}